Is There a Dimmer Outlook Ahead for Medallia Inc. (MDLA)?

-Medallia Inc. (NYSE:MDLA) went up by 0.18% from its latest closing price compared to the recent 1-year high of $48.28.
-The company’s stock price has collected 0.44% of gains in the last five trading sessions.
-Press Release reported 15 hours ago that University of Strathclyde Partners with Medallia for Employee and Community Experience
+Medallia Inc. (NYSE:MDLA) went down by -0.15% from its latest closing price compared to the recent 1-year high of $48.28.
+The company’s stock price has collected 0.24% of gains in the last five trading sessions.
+Press Release reported 11 hours ago that SHAREHOLDER INVESTIGATION: Halper Sadeh LLP Investigates NLOK, SVBI, STMP, MDLA, CSOD; Shareholders are Encouraged to Contact the Firm

 Is It Worth Investing in Medallia Inc. (NYSE :MDLA) Right Now?